dynamsoft-docs/license-server-docs/selfhosting/LTSonLinux.md

 echo "0 0, 12 * * * root python -c 'import random; import time; time.sleep(random.random() * 3600)' && certbot renew" | sudo tee -a /etc/crontab > /dev/null
 ```

-## Config License Trakcing Server
+## Configuring the License Trakcing Server

 With the above steps, you should be able to visit the License Tracking Server with the URL https://mainlts.yoursite.com/.

-Now we'll configure a main server and a standby server as well
+Now let's configure a main server and a standby server as well

 ### The main server